Hibaayeb: 2009: two-year-old season

 On her racecourse debut, Hibaayeb started a 16/1 outsider for a seven furlong maiden race at Newmarket Racecourse on 8 August and finished third behind Eolith and Pollenator.
-Two weeks later she started second favourite for a similar event at Folkestone Racecourse and was ridden as on her debut by Philip Robinson.
+Two weeks later she started second favourite for a similar event at Folkestone Racecourse and was ridden on her debut by Philip Robinson.
 She took the lead inside the final furlong but was caught in the final strides and beaten a neck by the Henry Cecil-trained Creese.
 Despite being beaten in her first two races the filly was stepped up in class and distance for the Group Two May Hill Stakes over one mile at Doncaster Racecourse on 11 September and started the 40/1 outsider of the seven runners.
 Ridden for the first time by Neil Callan she stayed on strongly in the closing stages and finished second, half a length behind Pollenator and a length in front of the odds-on favourite Seta.